 - Mechanical failure

-If you were injured in a motorcycle accident that was caused by another driver’s negligence, defective roads or any other reason, you and your West Virginia personal injury lawyer may seek compensation for your injuries, including medical expenses, pain and suffering, lost income and more.
+If you were injured in a motorcycle accident that was caused by another driver’s negligence, defective roads or any other reason, you and your Charleston, WV injury lawyer may seek compensation for your injuries, including medical expenses, pain and suffering, lost income and more.
 At Tiano O’Dell, PLLC, if we do take your case, there are no fees involved unless we win the case for you.

 Motorcycle accidents are typically far more deadly than accidents involving typical passenger vehicles.
 If not fatal, motorcycle accidents commonly result in serious injuries such as broken bones, internal organ damage, burns, traumatic brain injuries, spinal cord damage, or even wrongful death.
 It’s important to follow all West Virginia motorcycle and traffic laws and to operate your motorcycle safely to avoid serious or fatal injuries.

 Share Lanes Safely